-If your pet's mouth smells bad, its teeth are discolored, or its gums are inflammed they may need a professional dental cleaning.
+If your pet's mouth smells bad, its teeth are discolored, or its gums are inflamed they may need a professional dental cleaning.
 The dental cleaning procedure as performed at Wandermere Animal Hospital is explained below...

-Pre-op blood panel: This panel tests for anemia, liver and kidney disease, and diabetes prior to anesthesia.
+- Pre-op blood panel: This panel tests for anemia, liver and kidney disease, and diabetes prior to anesthesia.

-Anesthesia-Premedication: This intramuscular injection includes a sedative and a pain medication.
+- Anesthesia-Premedication: This intramuscular injection includes a sedative and a pain medication.

-Anesthesia-Induction: An intravenous catheter is placed to facilitate the use of intravenous anesthetic medications and as a port for any emergency drugs and fluids.
+- Anesthesia-Induction: An intravenous catheter is placed to facilitate the use of intravenous anesthetic medications and as a port for any emergency drugs and fluids.
 This is an important safety measure.
 After an intravenous injection of general anesthesia is given an endotracheal tube is placed to deliver gas anesthesia.

-Dental Radiographs: We will take full mouth xrays of your pets teeth to look for root infections and bone loss that are hiding under the gum line.
+- Dental Radiographs: We will take full mouth x-rays of your pets teeth to look for root infections and bone loss that are hiding under the gum line.
 This helps our doctors determine which teeth are healthy enough to save and which ones need to be removed.

-Dental Cleaning: The teeth are first cleaned with an ultrasonic scaler to remove tartar and plaque from the tooth's surface.
+- Dental Cleaning: The teeth are first cleaned with an ultrasonic scaler to remove tartar and plaque from the tooth's surface.
 Next our technician will clean above the gum line to remove plaque where you can't see it.
 If there are infected, loose, or damaged teeth the doctor may decide to extract them.

-Polishing: After scaling the teeth, a special paste is used to even out any irregular surfaces decreasing future build-up of plaque and tartar.
+- Polishing: After scaling the teeth, a special paste is used to even out any irregular surfaces decreasing future build-up of plaque and tartar.